How to Become a Travel Writer (& Get Paid For It)

 - Has no errors

-- Has a beginning, middle and end
+- Has a beginning, middle, and end

-- A genuine point
+- Has a genuine point

 - Is unique